Tuesday, May 16, 2017

 Casey tries to do everything possible, thinking his friend's accident report was not his fault.
 After trying to get things into motion, he and Bowden talked to the heads of the fire committee.
 They granted that Casey was in the clear with a report that it was not his fault but not anyone else's fault, keeping the other firefighter legacy, who had died, intact.
 And also, he's joining House 51.

 Meanwhile, Britt tries again to be Cruz and Otis' roommate.
-After going through a horrible interview, she wins them over with free parking tickets.
+After a horrible interview, she wins them with free parking tickets.
 After a day, she has everything in proper order and fashion, but Cruz apologizes after he freaks out from her moving his things around.
 All is cool!
 Britt would be a fantastic roommate to have.

 Severide and Anna's relationship worsens when Anna's cancer takes a wrong turn.
 After a call of a house fire, an elderly lady was trying to save her things.
-At first, Severide didn't think of why she was there but knew that she shouldn't have been there.
-Anna tells him that it's not about the house; it's the memories.
+At first, Severide didn't think about why she was there but knew she shouldn't have been there.
+Anna tells him it's not about the house but the memories.
 Going back, he talks to the lady of the house and talks about the memories and such.
 She gives Severide something to think about and tells Anna when her health worsens, she soon passes away.
 Watching Severide's reaction was as painful as watching Dawson and Casey lose their child.
 After the funeral, Severide drives to the lady's house and helps her take out the board for the door to take with her because she couldn't live there.

 Sixty Days"

-Things seem to change.
+Things change.

 Casey's friend Kannell joins Squad 3, and Severide tries to make him feel at home by ensuring he does his job.
 Severide helps him build a dryer for their firesuits.
 It was pretty nice.